-Czipar’s Apple Orchard is family owned and located just outside of Dubuque and is home to their famous apple cider donuts made from locally grown apples.
+Czipar’s Apple Orchard is family-owned and located just outside of Dubuque and is home to their famous apple cider donuts made from locally grown apples.
 They are pet-friendly and open daily from 8 am to 5:30 pm.
 (P.S.
 Don’t miss their apple cider slushies.)

 Fenelon Place Elevator

 Referred to as the ‘world’s shortest, steepest, railway’, or the ‘4th Street Elevator’, this Dubuque icon takes you from the base of Bluff Street all the way to the top of the bluff it climbs.
 There you will see views of the Tri-State region, including the city skyline.
-Fare is $3 round trip for adults and $1.50 round trip for kids 5-12.
+Fare is $4 round trip for adults and $2 round trip for kids 5-12.
 Kids 5 & under are free.
 The elevator is pet-friendly.
 (For an ADA friendly view of the top, visitors can drive to the top of the bluff and take in the breathtaking vistas.)